-An appellate board consisting of students, faculty and staff appointed by the Senior Vice President for Student Affairs, Enrollment Management and University Administration for the purpose of hearing student appeals of proposed disciplinary actions associated with academic student misconduct charges and appeals of decisions resulting from a student grievance against a student, student group, faculty, staff, or university administrator
+An appellate board consisting of students, faculty and staff appointed by the Senior Student Affairs Officer (Acting Director of Student Affairs) for the purpose of hearing student appeals of proposed disciplinary actions associated with academic student misconduct charges and appeals of decisions resulting from a student grievance against a student, student group, faculty, staff, or university administrator a.

-- a.
 The board's composition includes, one (1) faculty representative from each of the academic colleges; two (2) representatives from the Division of Student Affairs; and three (3) students.
 The required meeting quorum is six members, consisting of at least two students.
-The Senior Vice President for Student Affairs, Enrollment Management and University Administration serves as ex-officio member.
-Final decisions of this board are communicated through the chair, which is appointed by the Senior Vice President for Student Affairs, Enrollment Management and University Administration. - b.
+The Senior Student Affairs Officer (Acting Director of Student Affairs) serves as exofficio member.
+Final decisions of this board are communicated through the chair, which is appointed by the Senior Student Affairs Officer.

+- b.
 In the case of hearing student appeals of proposed disciplinary actions associated with academic student misconduct charges, it is the responsibility of the board to make a reasonable determination of the validity of charges against the student and to express its judgment regarding the appropriateness of the proposed sanctions. - c.
 The student may choose an advisor, to accompany, but not represent him or her - d.
 In cases involving suspension or expulsion for academic misconduct, the decision of this board may be appealed to the Provost. - e.
 In the case of student grievances appeals, except in specific areas of dispute covered by other explicit policy (e.g., discrimination, sexual harassment), it is the responsibility of the board to make a reasonable determination of the validity of the student's charges and to express its judgment regarding appropriate resolution of the problem.
 The student may choose an advisor, to accompany, but not represent him or her. - f.
-The Judicial Appeals Board is expected to consult with the Texas A&M University System Counsel, through the Senior Vice President for Student Affairs, Enrollment Management and University Administration, to assure that its procedures are legally sound and fair to all parties.
+The Judicial Appeals Board is expected to consult with the Texas A&M University System Counsel, through the Senior Student Affairs Officer, to assure that its procedures are legally sound and fair to all parties.